A Guide to Activity Based Costing in Healthcare

 - Highlight opportunities for continuous improvement of operations

-How Activity-Based Costing in Healthcare Has Impacted the Cost of Care
+How ABC Has Impacted the Cost of Care

 U.S. health care costs are rising, causing one of the biggest socio-economic issues of our time.
 While other factors are often named for the cause of rising healthcare costs, it is rare that leaders acknowledge one substantial source: the utter lack of clarity around how costs are calculated within the healthcare industry.
 Robert S. Kaplan addresses this issue in another article: